knative/docs/docs/getting-started/first-traffic-split.md

 You may have noticed that when you created your Knative Service you assigned it a `revision-name`, "world".
 If you used `kn`, when your Service was created Knative returned both a URL and a "latest revision" for your Knative Service. **But what happens if you make a change to your Service?**

 ??? question "What exactly is a Revision?""
-    You can think of a <a href="../../serving/#serving-resources" target ="blank_">Revision </a> as a stateless, autoscaling, snapshot-in-time of application code and configuration.
+    You can think of a [Revision](../serving/README.md#serving-resources){target=_blank} as a stateless, autoscaling, snapshot-in-time of application code and configuration.

     A new Revision will get created each and every time you make changes to your Knative Service, whether you assign it a name or not.
 When splitting traffic, Knative splits traffic between different Revisions of your Knative Service.